The-going/evlproject/content/core/user-api/mutex/_index.md

 [highest scheduling priority]({{< relref "core/user-api/scheduling"
 >}}) which has been waiting for the longest time is served first.

+{{% notice note %}}
+As long as the caller holds an EVL mutex, switching to in-band mode is wrong since this would introduce a priority inversion.
+For this reason, EVL threads which undergo the [SCHED_WEAK policy]({{< relref "core/user-api/scheduling/_index.md#SCHED_WEAK" >}}) are kept running out-of-band by the core until the last mutex they have acquired is dropped.
+{{% /notice %}}

 {{% argument mutex %}}
 The in-memory mutex descriptor constructed by either `evl_new_mutex[_any]()` or `evl_open_mutex()`, or statically built